oat-sa/taohub-articles/forge/pci-development.md

 -   pciCreator.json and pciCreator.js
 -   type identifier matches in manifest json, creator and local lib in AMD dependencies
 -   markup: properly scoped by a typeIdentifier class on root node
--   runtime: no tao core lib dependencies, no requires plugin usage (css[, tel](resources/, tel), text! etc)
+-   runtime: no TAO core lib dependencies, no requires plugin usage (css[, tel](resources/, tel), text! etc)
 -   runtime: shared libs - check extension dependencies
 -   runtime: response format compatible with the pci format and defined responseDeclaration baseType and cardinality
 -   runtime: response processing types (correct, map, custom, custom operator ?)
 -   runtime: allow multi instance of pci on a single item (no scope polluting)
--   creator: if any tao core libs are being used, check extension version dependencies
+-   creator: if any TAO core libs are being used, check extension version dependencies
 -   css: properly scoped in both runtime and creator
 -   css: how the style is compatible with the existing client’s theme ? transparency, etc.
 -   unit test: rendering, get/set response and serializedState